iflanagan/testimAPI/README.txt

-Edit the MyFunctions.java class and add your testim API key and projectID Save the file
+Edit the MyConfiguration.java class and add your testim API key and projectID Save the file

 THe main class that is working is MyFunctions.java